bartczak-pa/WebScraper/README.md

 ## Features

-- Fetches HTML content from a specific URL
+- Fetches recipes content from a [Bianca Zapatka blog](https://biancazapatka.com/)
 - Parses the HTML using Beautiful Soup
 - Extracts data based on specified CSS selectors
-- Outputs the extracted data in a desired format (CSV, JSON)
+- Saves extracted data to JSON file for further processing

 ## Prerequisites